stuycs-softdev-2014-2015/submissions-fall-2014/7/mongoproj/jstrauss_dtsui/README.txt

 Software Development Period 7
 MongoDB Project

-This project is an account manager with the following pages:
+This project is a blog account manager with the following pages:

 1. A login page - /login
 2. A logout route that logs you out and brings you back to index - /logout